 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting .
 Small enough for a large containers on the patio.|

-Crape Myrtle Coral Magic is a semi-dwarf form of crape myrtle, blooming in early summer with salmon-pink flowers.
+Crape Myrtle Coral Magic Shrubs are a semi-dwarf form of crape myrtle, blooming in early summer with salmon-pink flowers.
 It forms a rounded shrub, with a dense, full shape.